ewels/tower-action/README.md

 Additional pipeline parameters.

 These should be supplied as a valid JSON object, quoted as a string in your GitHub Actions workflow.
 See example usage above for an example.
-You may use YAML instead of JSON, but GitHub actions can mess with newlines, so JSON is safer.

 ### `profiles`